Rural Connections

 Led rides

-We host regular led rides, which are sociable local rides coordinated and risk assessed by our staff and volunteers.
-Participants can attend led rides by booking in advance.
+We hosted regular led rides, which are sociable local rides coordinated and risk assessed by our staff and volunteers.
+Participants could attend led rides by booking in advance.

-Information on led rides will be posted on the Facebook pages of each local project (links in contact section below).
-Before attending a led ride, our qualified staff and volunteers will carry out a short assessment of your riding skills to make sure you will be comfortable and safe on the planned ride.
-We will also talk you through how to carry out a quick check of your own bike to make sure it’s safe and roadworthy before heading out on the ride.
+Information on led rides was posted on the Facebook pages of each local project.
+Before attending a led ride, our qualified staff and volunteers carried out a short assessment of participants’ riding skills to make sure they would be comfortable and safe on the planned ride.
+We also talked through how to carry out a quick check of their own bike to make sure it’s safe and roadworthy before heading out on the ride.

 Learn to ride